HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

 outlets, expanded by ``delineation_buffer_km``.
 The buffer must be large enough to include the upstream area needed for catchment delineation.
-The example uses ``review_map_dem_background = "territory_dem"`` so the HTML map can still show the candidate basin in a wider departmental context.
+The example uses ``review_map_dem_background = "territory_dem"`` so the HTML map can still show the candidate basin in a wider departmental context, and ``site_selection.map_context`` overlays the department outline.
+The report also warns when a selected or rejected basin touches the calculation DEM boundary, because that usually means the basin may be clipped and its area underestimated.
 Use ``"selection_territory"`` for delineation only when the safer choice is to run flow products over the full configured territory.